martes 16 de noviembre de 2010

 spiritual union with Rome: disappeared the Angevin threat, Constantinople returned to schism.
 In the socio-economic field, the reconstitution of the Greek Empire meant the victory of the Byzantine aristocracy.
 The great lay and ecclesiastical landowners were rounding properties and gaining ever wider tax liens.
 But - and this was much more serious - the ruthless tax burden of the Empire meant that many Christians prefered to

-survive under Seljuk rule that to be crushed by heavy taxes, not being defended militarily by Byzantium.
-Indeed, the Koran limits taxes strictly, while the Byzantine treasury was never satiated, and that to maintain a court as lavish as it
+survive under Seljuk rule that to be crushed by heavy taxes, while not being defended militarily by Byzantium.
+Indeed, the Koran limits taxes strictly, while the Byzantine treasury was never satiated, and that to maintain a court as lavish as ineffective.

 In the military field, once abandoned the system of themes, impossible to reinstate after the loss of most of Anatolia to the Turks, the only possible basis of the army were the mercenaries, the money to pay them being obtained from Genoa (Venice

-was discredited after its disastrous intervention in the creation of the Latin Empire of Constantinople) in the form of advances, in exchange for exorbitant trade concessions, specified in the treaty of Ninphea.
+was discredited after its disastrous intervention in the creation of the Latin Empire of Constantinople) in the form of advances, in exchange for exorbitant trade concessions, specified in the treaty of Nymphaeum (1261).

 The almogávars, hired by the Empire